simonwep/selection/packages/vanilla/README.md

     // Query selector or dom-node to set up container for the selection-area element.
     container: 'body',

+    // document object - if you want to use it within an embed document (or iframe).
+    document: window.document,

     // Query selectors for elements which can be selected.
     selectables: [],